developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/guide/samapiusage/index.md

         }
 If NFC is supported, continue to the next step.

 &#52;.
-Get the SAMManager:
+Get the SAM Manager:

         :::Java
         samManager = (SAMManager) emdkManager.getInstance(EMDKManager.FEATURE_TYPE.SAM);

-Note: To get SAMManager, an EMDKManager object must be acquired before getting the SAMManager object and must release the SAMManager class before quitting.
+Note: An EMDK Manager object must be acquired before getting the SAM Manager object, and must release the SAM Manager class before quitting.

 &#53;.
 Call the `enumerateSAMs()` method to enumerate the available SAMs in the device: